AugustinMortier/a-profiles/docs/_build/html/_sources/api.rst.txt

 ProfilesData
 ^^^^^^^^^^^^

+The :class:`aprofiles.profiles.ProfilesData` class contains profiles data information.
+Most of the information can be found in the data attribute, which is a :class:`xarray.Dataset`.
+Detection and retrieval methods might add information as additional :class:`xarray.DataArray`.

 .. automodule:: aprofiles.profiles
    :members:
    :undoc-members:

 Aeronet
 ^^^^^^^
+Not implemented yet.

 .. automodule:: aprofiles.aeronet
    :members:
    :undoc-members:

+Blabla

 Rayleigh
 ^^^^^^^^

+The :class:`aprofiles.rayleigh.RayleighData` class is used for producing Rayleigh profiles in a standard atmosphere.

 .. automodule:: aprofiles.rayleigh
    :members:
    :undoc-members: